What is a Copy Cleanup?

 - other mechanics of style

-If your story needs substantive as well as mechanical edits, check out my Packaged Services and save.
+If your story needs substantive as well as mechanical edits, check out my packaged services and save.

 “Kate is thorough and clearly explains the reasons behind her proposed changes.
 As a non-native English speaker, I love that she takes the time to teach me the subtleties that sometimes elude me in grammar, syntax, vocabulary, and even idioms.
 She handles your book, and your voice as an author, with the utmost respect.”